yatki/vscode-surround/README.md

 to get list of commands and pick one of them.

+> Hint
+>
-Hint: Each wrapper has a **separate command** so you can define keybindings for your favourite wrappers by searching `surround.with.commandName` in the 'Keyboard Shortcuts' section.
+> Each wrapper has a **separate command** so you can define keybindings for your favourite wrappers by searching `surround.with.commandName` in the 'Keyboard Shortcuts' section.

 ### List of commands